Sound

 Overview

-Sound is an object used to generate sound.
+Sound is an object that plays audio.

 Properties